 AFCPE® is committed to maintaining the highest standard of professionalism, and ethical behavior is foundational to these high standards.
 All AFCPE® certified professionals are required to sign the AFCPE® Code of Ethics annually.
-This signature represents a personal, professional, and lifelong commitment to ethical action – that they ensure the highest standard of excellence, honesty, integrity, and dignity for themselves and for those whom they serve.
+This signature represents a personal and professional commitment to ethical action – that they ensure the highest standard of excellence, honesty, integrity, and dignity for themselves and for those whom they serve.

 Counselors certified by AFCPE® pledge to maintain the following ethical standards:

 - Conduct myself in a credible manner, striving for excellence in providing services with competency, diligence, promptness and care to the best of my ability.

 - Grow in professional practices, keeping abreast of industry developments and striving to improve my professional competency through continuing education.

 - Exhibit personal and professional honesty and integrity in advising and counseling clients.

 - Recognize my limitations and refer clients when appropriate.